The Filibuster Explained

 Has the filibuster ever been eliminated?

 Yes, partially.
-Democrats eliminated it for most executive and lower court nominations in 2013 (the "nuclear option").
+Democrats eliminated it for most executive branch and lower federal court nominations in 2013 — the "nuclear option."
 Republicans extended this to Supreme Court nominations in 2017, allowing Gorsuch, Kavanaugh and Barrett to be confirmed with simple majority votes.
 The legislative filibuster — requiring 60 votes for most bills — remains in place as of 2026.

 Why don't Democrats or Republicans just eliminate the filibuster?